ballerina-platform/module-ballerinax-docusign.dsclick/examples/return-policy-agreement/clickwraps-for-return-policy-agreement.md

-# Managing clickwraps with DocuSign API
+# Managing return policy agreement clickwrap with DocuSign

 This guide demonstrates the integration of the DocuSign Click API in a Ballerina application for managing clickwraps.
 The example covers creating, updating, retrieving versions, fetching user agreements, and deleting clickwraps.